DaFox416/wallet/README.md

     1   .-   Banorte              $        5000.00 ->         5000.00
     2   .- * BBVA Bancomer        $        2000.57 ->         2000.57
     3   .-   Banamex              $           0.00 ->            0.00

+To delete some account we will use the **account delete** subcommand:

+    wallet account delete <ID> [--all]

+For this tutorial we will delete the third account 'Banamex'.

+    wallet account delete 3

+And our accounts now look like this:

+    1   .-   Banorte              $        5000.00 ->         5000.00
+    2   .- * BBVA Bancomer        $        2000.57 ->         2000.57

+Finally we will delete all accounts:

+    wallet account delete --all